-Today the United States is the world's largest exporter of farm commodities, exporting 10 percent of its wheat and rice, about 50 percent of its cotton, more than 40 percent of its soybeans and a third of the feed grains.
-The United States exported \$36 billion work of farm products in 1983.
+Today the United States is the world's largest exporter of farm commodities, exporting 60 percent of its wheat and rice, about 50 percent of its cotton, more than 40 percent of its soybeans and a third of its feed grains.
+The United States exported \$36 billion worth of farm products in 1983.

-But the United States is also a major importer of world farm products, host of the cocoa, coffee, tea and spices consumed in this country are imported.
-Also, imported are sugar, cheese, meat, coconut and palm of and some fruits and vegetables.
-The U.S. imports 85 per end of the exports from the Dominican Republic (primarily sugar, coffee and cocoa) and more than 70 percent of the exports (mainly coffee) from Rwanda, Africa.
+But the United States is also a major importer of world farm products.
+Most of the cocoa, coffee, tea and spices consumed in this country are imported.
+Also imported are sugar, cheese, meat, coconut and palm oil and some fruits and vegetables.
+The U.S. imports 85 percent of the exports from the Dominican Republic (primarily sugar, coffee and cocoa) and more than 70 percent of the exports (mainly coffee) from Rwanda, Africa.

-Because Anerica is a lard or inmigrants, our diet incorporates adare number of international foods.
-Choosing a "typically American" disc for an international dinner would be difficult.
+Because America is a land of immigrants, our diet incorporates a large number of international foods.
+Choosing a "typically American" dish for an international dinner would be difficult.
 Hamburgers and hot dogs were originally eaten in Germany.
-Even that traditional American favorite, apple uie, came originally from England!
+Even that traditional American favorite, apple pie, came originally from England!

-orld Hunger
+World Hunger

-To ay, many teens have become concerned about the subject of world hunger.
+Today, many teens have become concerned about the subject of world hunger.
 You may have contributed to a group that is bringing food to the world's hungry people.
 And you may wonder about the causes of world hunger.